-He calls the Trump supporters who stormed the Capitol “a small number of extremists” and says their behavior “borders on sedition and it must end now.
-I call on this mob to pull back and let the work of democracy go forward,” Biden says.
+He called the Trump supporters who stormed the Capitol “a small number of extremists” and said their behavior “borders on sedition and it must end now.
+I call on this mob to pull back and let the work of democracy go forward.”

 “Through war and strife, America has endured much.
 And we will endure here and we will prevail again and we’ll prevail now.
-The work of the moment and the work of the next four years must be the restoration of democracy, of decency, honor respect, the rule of law — just plain, simple decency… not stoking the flames of hate and chaos.”
+The work of the moment and the work of the next four years must be the restoration of democracy, of decency, honor respect, the rule of law — just plain, simple decency… not stoking the flames of hate and chaos,” said Biden.

-He says America is “about honor, decency, respect, tolerance — that’s who we are.
+He said America is “about honor, decency, respect, tolerance — that’s who we are.
 That’s who we’ve always been.

 “The certification of the electoral college vote is supposed to be a sacred ritual … to affirm the majesty of American democracy.
 But today is a reminder, a painful one, that democracy is fragile, and to preserve it requires people of goodwill, leaders with the courage to stand up, and devoted not to the pursuit of power, or pursuits of their own selfish interests at any cost, but of the common good.
 Think of what our children watching television are thinking.
 Think what the rest of the world is looking at.”

-He says despite today’s scenes he remains optimistic.
+He said despite the scenes he remained optimistic.
 “There’s never been anything we can’t do, when we do it together.
 This god awful display today is bringing home to every Republican and Democrat and Independent in the nation that we must step up.
 This is the United States of America…

 “May God bless America.
-May God protect our troops, and all those folks at the Capitol, in trying to preserve order.”
+May God protect our troops, and all those folks at the Capitol, in trying to preserve order,” Biden concluded.